 In conclusion we have applied the FTs and JE to the work fluctuations of an oscillator driven out of equilibrium by an external force.
-The TFT holds for any time whereas the SSFT presents a complex convergence to the asymptotic behavior which strongly depends on the form of the driving.
+The experimental results agree with theoretical predictions both for TFT and SSFT (Eqs.
+(3)-(5)).
+Indeed we observe that in the transient case when the system starts in equilibrium (TFT) the FT (Eq.
+(3)) holds for any time, whereas when the system is in a stationary out of equilibrium regime (SSFT), Eq.
+(3) holds only asymptotically.
+The SFFT presents a complex convergence to the asymptotic behavior which strongly depends on the form of the driving.
 The exact formula of this convergence can be computed using several experimental evidences of the statistics of the fluctuation.
 The details of derivation of the finite time correction and of the PDF for the heat will be the subject of a long paper [19].
 We have also discussed the importance of the choice of the variable in order to safely apply JE.
-The results reported in this paper are useful for many applications going from biological systems to nanotechnology, where the harmonic oscillator is the simplest building block.
+The results reported in this article are useful for many applications going from biological systems to nanotechnology, where the harmonic oscillator is the simplest building block.